George Grenville: Northern Secretary

-Prime Minister: 1763-1765
+Prime Minister: 1763–1765

 Appointment

 Bute's intention to resign was genuine, and the hostile press attacks and the continuing unpopularity of his government finally led to King George III to reluctantly accept his resignation.
 Though the king was unsure whom should be appoint to the position and Bute highly recommended that the King should appoint Grenville as the new prime minister.
 Despite the King's disapproval and distrust of his ministers, he considered appointing Grenville to office.

 When Grenville was asked about becoming the new prime minister, he agreed only on the condition that Bute would not take an active part in politics and be barred from voicing policies for the government.
 The King agreed and thus appointed Grenville as new prime minister.
 George III assured Grenville that "he meant to put his government solely into his hand".
 Grenville set to work and formed his government on 16 April 1763.
 He appointed two of his trusted allies Lord Halifax and Charles Wyndham, 2nd Earl of Egremont as Northern Secretary and Southern Secretary respectively.
 He also appointed the Lord Northington as Lord High Chancellor, Lord Granville as Lord President of the Council as well.

 Domestic issues

 Arrest of John Wilkes

 House of Commons was thrown into doubt by the first case involving the Member of Parliament John Wilkes, a radical reformer and political activist who promoted parliamentary representation and reform, whose critique of the former prime minister led to his resignation.
 Wilkes was regarded by many as threat to the government and therefore was treated suspiciously.
-In 1763, it came to be one of Grenville's first acts to prosecute Wilkes for publishing in The North Briton newspaper an article deriding King George III's speech made on 23 April 1763.
+In 1763, one of Grenville's first acts was to order Wilkes's removal from command of the Buckinghamshire Militia and prosecute his former fellow-officer for publishing in The North Briton newspaper an article deriding King George III's speech made on 23 April 1763.
 Wilkes was prosecuted for "seditious libel".
 That was a massive tactical blunder by the secretaries of state, for it was perceived as a violation of individual liberty that raised the political discontent.

 After fighting a duel with a supporter of the Grenville ministry, Samuel Martin, Wilkes fled to France for asylum.
 Despite government officials calling on him to be arrested, Wilkes was later returned to England and was elected and re-elected by the Middlesex constituency.
 He was continually refused admission to parliament by parliament, and proved a problem to several successive governments.